szabgab/python.code-maven.com/books/python-programming/src/exercise-number-guessing-game.md

 Level 5

 * Create a file called **number_guessing_game_5.py**
 * The 'm' button is another toggle.
 It is called 'move mode'.
 When it is 'on', the hidden number changes a little bit after every step (+/-2).
-That is, it is chaning by one of the following: -2, -1, 0, 1, 2.
+That is, it is changing by one of the following: -2, -1, 0, 1, 2.
 Pressing 'm' again will turn this feature off.

 Level 6